 Thrive Architect (Paid)

-Thrive Architect is a page builder, and in most of the cases, you may not even need it.
+Thrive Architect is a page builder, and in most cases, you may not even need it.

 It allows you to quickly create beautiful pages/posts.
-It has an intuitive drag and drop interface where you can easily create good-looking pages from scratch or use from hundreds of pre-built templates that comes with the membership.
+It has an intuitive drag and drop interface where you can easily create good-looking pages from scratch or use hundreds of pre-built templates that come with the membership.

 Pretty Links (Paid)

 As you might notice, I recommend some of the tools and services that I use ourselves.

 Pretty Links plugin allows me to turn the long ugly looking affiliate links into pretty and memorable links.